 Although wild or species roses produce seeds in rose hips and these seeds can be used to grow new roses, very few gardeners grow roses from seeds.
 Most people buy young plants to install in the garden or elsewhere in the landscape.
 The two most common presentations are bare-root roses and container roses.
 The planting methods are slightly different.

 For both bare-root and container roses, spacing is the same.
-If you are planting more than one in a location, you must give the rose bushes some elbow room.
-Leave a space on either side of a rose equal to 2/3 of the expected height.
+If you are planting more than one in a location, you must give the rosebushes some elbow room.
+Leave a space on either side of a rose equal to two-thirds of the expected height.
 This spacing depends to some degree on the type of rose.
 Miniature roses can be planted closer, while heirlooms require a bit more space.

-Bare-root roses look like dead sticks but don't be fooled.
+Bare-root roses look like dead sticks, but don't be fooled.
 These are roses that are fully dormant.
 They are sold in spring before the plants leaf out.
 If you buy them early, keep them in a chilly, dark location until planting a month or so before the last spring frost.
 Soak the plant roots in water for at least eight hours and up to 24 hours before planting.
-When it is time to plant, be sure to wear gloves since the thorns are real.
+When it is time to plant, be sure to wear gloves since many roses have thorns.
+Even thornless roses may sport the occasional thorn.
 Trim each cane to leave only three to five buds.
 Before planting, prune off and dispose of any canes that are broken or pencil thin.
+If you're planting a grafted rose, also prune any suckers that may have sprouted below the graft union.

-To plant a bare-root rose, dig a hole some 24 inches deep and wide, working in well-rotted manure or organic compost.
-Create a mound from the enriched soil in the base of the hole and position the bare-root plant on it, spreading its roots over the mound.
-Fill the planting hole halfway with the amended soil, tamp it down and water it thoroughly.
+To plant a bare-root rose, dig a hole about three times as wide as the plant and just deep enough to accommodate the roots.
+Create a mound from the soil in the base of the hole and position the bare-root plant on it, spreading its roots over the mound.
+Fill the planting hole halfway with the removed soil, tamp it down, and water it thoroughly.
 After that, fill the rest of the hole and water again.
-Mound dirt or mulch around the rose bush to keep it moist, removing this little by little so that it is gone five weeks after planting.
+Mound dirt or mulch around the rosebush to keep it moist, removing this little by little so that it is gone five weeks after planting and making sure that the graft union is above the soil line.

 In What Zone Do Roses Grow Best?

-Most roses thrive in U.S. Department of Agriculture plant hardiness zones 5 though 9.
-With thousands of rose species and many more cultivars, there is likely a rose for your climate.
+Most roses grow best in U.S. Department of Agriculture plant hardiness zones 5 though 9, although some species and cultivars are cold hardy to zone 2 and others sail through the heat in zone 11.
+With numerous rose species and many more cultivars, there is likely a rose for your climate.
 Before you select a rose, figure out your region's plant hardiness zone.
-They range from 1 through 11 and are based on the lowest winter temperatures.
-You'll find roses that grow in every zone other than zone 1.

-Every garden store, both brick-and-mortar or online, should identify the hardiness zones in which each rose will grow.
-Often, the hardiness zones are listed on the rose label.
+Every garden store, both brick-and-mortar and online, should identify the hardiness zones in which each rose will grow.
+Often the hardiness zones are listed on the rose label.
 If you buy from a store in your city or neighborhood, it is very likely that the rose will match your zone.
 If you buy online, you'll need to clarify this carefully.

 Are there really roses that grow in icy zones like 2 and 3?
 Yes, there are.
 Rosa 'Adelaide Hoodless' is a Canadian rose that is hardy in USDA zone 2.
 This large red rose offers semidouble blooms from June until the first frost.